-- 8.1 All records must be fit for purpose, complete and accurate and the information they contain reliable with its authenticity guaranteed.
+8.1 All records must be fit for purpose, complete and accurate and the information they contain reliable with its authenticity guaranteed.
 Failure to ensure that data is of good quality and is up-to-date could have a detrimental effect on the patient, the LAS, its employees, its relationship with other Trusts and the community it serves.
-The LAS aims to ensure that:- - the right information is created at the right time by the right person in the right way; - the information is reliable and accurate; - the information has been created in an appropriate format; - information has been captured which describes its purpose, its content, who created it, and when it was created (known as metadata). - 8.2 All manually completed paper records must be written clearly and legibly using a black ink ballpoint pen.
-Records should be dated and signed with time of entry and any alterations should be visible (by striking through using a single line) and initialled.
-When forms are self duplicating, staff must ensure that all written entries are legible on all copies.
+The LAS aims to ensure that:-

 Ref.
-No. TP/017Title: Procedure for the Management of Health Records Page 8 of 30 --- -------------- --
+No. TP/017 Title: Procedure for the Management of Page 8 of 28 Health Records